Skip to content

 Configuration File Structure

 The configuration file uses YAML format.
-They consist of a shared globals section plus exactly one execution surface: legacy simulators or the adapter-backed orchestration schema.
+It consists of a shared globals section plus the adapter-backed orchestration schema.

 Globals